Dynamically finding and loading resources from the Filesystem for Android and Web Exports

 load()

 to get the resources.
-It worked great and saved a lot of time over just assigning hundreds of sound resources by hand.
-And while this worked during development and for Windows exports, it failed on Android and Web exports.
+It worked great and saved a lot of time over assigning hundreds of sound resources by hand.
+While this worked during development and for Windows exports, it failed on Android and Web exports.

-Godot Engine 4 will, at export time, shuffle around and remap some of these resources.
-So if you are reading directly from the directory where you’re expecting a file to exist, it may be there after the project was exported.
-Instead, you might find the same file with a “.remap” suffix.
-Just strip off that “.remap” suffix and instead of using
+Godot Engine 4 will, at export time, relocate these resources.
+So if you are reading directly from the directory where you’re expecting a file to exist, it may no longer be there after the project is exported.
+Instead, you will find the same file with a “

 ResourceLoader.load()

-, which understands the resource mapping and will be able to retrieve the proper resource for you.
+, which understands the resource mapping and can retrieve the proper resource for you.

-The reason is that some platforms require assets to be bundled in specific ways or stored in specific locations.
+The reason for the resource remapping is that some platforms require assets to be bundled in specific ways or stored in specific locations.
 The original asset has been moved, but Godot will instead have the same filename with an added “.remap” suffix to indicate that.

 If you need to load something dynamically, use the ResourceLoader, and if you’re trying to discover content, scan the directory, and strip off the .remap suffix.

-As long as you’re aware of this pitfall, you should be able to dynamically handle resources in your Godot game.
+As long as you’re aware of this pitfall, you should be able to handle resources in your Godot game dynamically.

-I’ve abstracted this into a general resource-aware file finder:
+I’ve abstracted this into a general-purpose resource finder:

 Anyway, path remapping is something to be aware of.
 I feel like that’s one of those things that’ll sneak up on you.
 Everything works great up until exporting, then suddenly everything’s broken for trying to be too data-driven.
 Some additional reading: